Yale-LILY/SummerTime/README.md

-# SummerTime - A summarization library
+# SummerTime - Text Summarization Toolkit for Non-experts

 A library to help users choose appropriate summarization tools based on their specific tasks or needs.
 Includes models, evaluation metrics, and datasets.